vaibhavk97/Poe/Readme.md

-# Quora Poe API Reverse Engineering
+# Quora Poe reverse-engineered API
 This is a reverse-engineered API for Quora's Poe that allows access to the following chatbots:

 1. Claude - Anthropic (a2)